marnedo/ppgcourse2024/Sanitation_assembly_and_mapping.CINTA_PEGUEROLES/README.md

 To launch fastQC_loop.sh script in the cluster write on the terminal:
 ```
-sbatch scripts/fastQC_loop.run
+bash scripts/fastQC_loop.run
 ```
-Use "s_jobs" command to check the state of the process.
 To check the results you need to download the files on a local computer.
 WARNING: mind to change the paths accordingly
 ```
 scp -r user@cluster:/my_CLUSTER_path_to_practice_folder/* my_LOCAL_path_to_practice/
 ```